jkrumboe/wizard-tracker/wiki/Getting-Started.md

 ## Quick Start with Docker Compose

-The simplest way to get Wizard Tracker running is with Docker Compose:
+The simplest way to get KeepWiz running is with Docker Compose:

 1. Clone the repository:
    ```bash